kaievns/nikolay.rocks/pages/Silly Thoughts/2016-05-03-case-for-generators.md

 ```

 Second, _"generators are actually for iteration as they return iterators"_.
 I can
-certainly see how generators can be seen this way.
+certainly understand how generators could be seen this way.
 But, I think that is just a
 surface and the problem is a bit deeper than that.
 The core issue here is the
 nature of JavaScript itself.